MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab02/L02_image022.png)

 1. Once the sign in process is completed, the new connection is automatically selected.
-Click **Next**.
+Select **Next**.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab02/L02_image024.png)

 1. On the “Choose data” page of the Power Query wizard:

      1. Select the “**Purchased electricity**” sheet
-     1. Click **Transform data**
+     1. Select **Transform data**

     ![Table Description automatically generated](./Images/Lab02/L02_image025.png)

     On the “Transform data” page of the Power Query wizard, various data and column transformations can be performed.
 This will allow for the adjusting of data types, update column mappings, and even perform advanced transformations familiar with in Power Platform Dataflows or Power BI Datasets.

 1. In this scenario, Reed will need to map the columns from the spreadsheet to the columns in Microsoft Sustainability Manager.
-To do this click on Map to entity in the upper right corner of the dialog window.
+To do this select Map to entity in the upper right corner of the dialog window.

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image026.png)

 1. On the “Map to CDM entity” of the dialog window we need to:

      1. Select the table name, “**Purchased energy**”
      1. Select “**Auto map**” to allow any automatic mappings to occur
      1. Contractual Instrument Type was “Not mapped”, hence Reed selects “**Contracted firm**” from the list of options in the “Query output column”
      1. Energy Provider name was “Not mapped”, select “**Provider**” from the list of options in the “Query output column”
-     1. When finished, click “**OK**”
+     1. When finished, select “**OK**”

     ![Graphical user interface, table Description automatically generated](./Images/Lab02/L02_image027.png)